 Seeds persist more than 10 years in the soil.

 Fence rows and waste areas, row crops, ways, gardens.

 Primarily on nitrogen-rich, friable soils in warm regions.

 Ch. hybridum causes high yield losses due to strong competition for light, nutrients and water.
-It requires higher temperature than Chenopodium album.
+Compared with Chenopodium album it prefers higher temperatures.

 Integrated Crop Management

-Because of persistent seed bank it is important to prevent seed rain.
+Because of its persistence in the seed bank it is important to prevent seed rain.

 Choose directly from Category

 Search directly for a particular pest

 Search directly for a particular disease